-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expande water, wastewater treatment or storm water drainage, electric power, natura gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? \boxtimes b) Have sufficient water supplies available to serve the project and reasonable foreseeable future development during normal, dry and multiple dry years? у 🗌 \boxtimes c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? е П \boxtimes d) Generate solid waste in excess of State or local standards, or in excess o the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes e) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes a) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? \boxtimes c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? \boxtimes d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? \boxtimes e) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes a) Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?

 Less Than Significant Impact.
-The Project would install new sewer and water mains in Area 40 and would result in additional wastewater that would require treatment.
-According to the City of Ceres Sewer Master Plan (2013), approximately three quarters of the wastewater generated in the Ceres Sewer Service Area is conveyed to the City's Wastewater Treatment Plant (WWTP), while remaining sewer flows primarily generated in the North Ceres Sewer Service Area (NCSSA) are conveyed to the Sutter WWTP, located at 1221 Sutter Avenue and operated by the City of Modesto.
-Sewer services would be provided to the Project area by the City of Ceres wastewater collection system; however, the wastewater collected from the new sewer system within Area 40 would be discharged to the Modesto System at 9th Street and Hosmer Avenue to be treated at the Modesto WWTP.
-City of Modesto Utilities Department provided concurrence on March 8, 2024, that the City has adequate capacity to accommodate projected wastewater resulting from the 99 new sewer connections provided by the Project.
+The Project would install new sewer and water mains in Area 44 and would result in additional wastewater that would require treatment.
+However, City of Modesto Utilities Department provided concurrence on March 8, 2024, that the City has adequate capacity to accommodate projected wastewater resulting from the 211 new sewer connections provided by the Project.
 Wastewater treatment requirements and thresholds of the Central Valley Regional Water Quality Control Board would not be exceeded.
 Therefore, Project impacts would be less than significant.